-Over the past three years we have seen an increasing trend of claims under professional liability insurance and general liability insurance resulting from quality control problems.
-To follow are some tips that will make your Professional Liability Insurance and General Liability Insurance underwriters to feel more comfortable with your risk:
+Over the past several years we have seen an increasing trend of claims resulting from quality control problems.
+Below are some tips that will help your Professional Liability Insurance and General Liability Insurance underwriters feel more comfortable with your risk exposures:

 - Implement the following elements for your quality control procedures as safeguards for your Professional Liability and General Liability claims.